Skip to main content

 BRKPT

-*JORS BRKPT closes the current cycle of the <LSAM qualifier>*BKSMAJOR file and creates and opens a new cycle of the file.
+*JORS BRKPT closes the current cycle of <qualifier>*BKSMAJOR and opens a new cycle.

 Communications File Commands